HSBNE-Archive/Policy/Rules/Rules.md

             (hackerspace_brisbane@googlegroups.com) list and Google™ calendar.

-    5. However, notice of the following meetings must be given in writing ( email is acceptable) —
+    5. However, notice of the following meetings must be given in writing ( email is acceptable) -

-        1.  a meeting called to hear and decide the appeal of a person against the management committee's decision—
+        1.  a meeting called to hear and decide the appeal of a person against the management committee's decision -

             1.  to reject the person's application for membership of the association; or